sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "What?!"
 You gasp, turning toward him.
 "I-I'm sorry, I-"

 He shakes his head.
-"This... decay, exists due to the Dark Fountain bringing it into existence.
+"Jevil is, of course his own problem, however...
+This... decay, exists due to the Dark Fountain bringing it into existence.
 This is my understanding, speaking to the Dark Prince Ralsei. ...Perhaps, this is a chance to reset.
 To let the expectations ebbeth away, let the darkness in our souls shape us into what we desire to be."

 "...I'm not sure that I want to let the darkness in my soul win," you say quietly, almost to yourself.